 Does the Ouija Board Really Work?

-The Ouija Board
+Does the Ouija Board Work?

 The Ouija board is said to be a link to the beyond, an invitation to spiritual entities and even a direct line to long-dead relatives.
 The Ouija gets a lot of credit as a powerful tool for making paranormal connections, and this simple board showing letters, numbers and few words has been around for generations.